A-Fitz/CS3630-Course-Project/README.md

 ## CS3630 S20 - Course Project - Team_01

+*See the 'documentation/Project_Rubric.pdf' file for information on what we were assigned.*

 **Project Description**
 Airport Management System.
 Utilizes a database to record and track entities related to airports such as aircrafts, employees, flights, as well as passengers and their belongings.

 **Running and Development**
 See the 'documentation/DEVELOPMENT_ENVIRONMENT.md' file.